IllumiNations: Reflections of Earth: Fourth of July

 The show was shown around 10:00 PM and after the show, the song "Yankee Doodle" played and fireworks shoot up from the roof and back of the American Adventure Pavilion, beginning The Heartbeat of Freedom tag.
 More fireworks in the lagoon were synchronized as if fireworks were marching along with the drumbeat.
 Then "Stars and Stripes Forever" played.
 The Earth Barge displayed images of American independence during a flute solo.
 Then a barrage of fireworks were launched during the finale, which created a smokescreen.
 As the music ended, the smoke had been cleared out.
 The style was altered in 2006 as selected songs were played for the 230th year of US independence.
 At the end, the song "The Battle Hymn of the Republic" was heard, and the American pavilion lit up as fireworks shot up from the behind the American pavilion.
 Just before the end of the tag, hundreds of fireworks shot up in the lagoon as the show ended.
 At the tag's conclusion, "God Bless the USA" was played, the American pavilion was outlined, and the Earth Barge displayed the US flag.
 The laser projection in the US pavilion (projecting to Spaceship Earth) displayed "Happy Birthday America: Celebrating (number) Years of Freedom".
 More than 2000 shells were launched from 32 barges for this tag.
-The tag returned on July 4, 2022, after the regular performance of its permanent successor, Harmonious.
+The tag returned on July 4, 2022, after the regular performance of Harmonious.
+The tag returned on July 4, 2023, after the regular performance of Epcot Forever.
+The tag returned on July 4, 2024, after the regular performance of Luminous: The Symphony of Us.